Association for Comprehensive Energy Psychology (ACEP)

 “Even though I’m new at centering, it is getting easier and more effective over time.”

 You can combine tapping with a heart chakra exercise.
 Place the palm of your hand on the center of your chest.
-Tap on the space between the fifth and fourth fingers, on the pack of the hand.
+Tap on the space between the fifth and fourth fingers, on the back of the hand.
 Recite your tapping intention, with a slow and even breathing pattern.
 You can switch hands after three breaths, three times.

 You may have objections to change or challenges that stop you from centering.
 If so, try this.